 II.
 Hosts: Like most stink bugs, BMSB has a wide host range.
 It is important to consider the hosts on which bugs develop.
 For example, brown stink bug (BSB), Euschistus servus, uses tree fruit for a feeding host for adults, but the nymphal stage is found elsewhere - on herbaceous hosts like soybean and weeds.
 BMSB will use tree fruits and grapevines as reproductive hosts.
-Therefore, injury is inflicted by all stages after the egg stage.
+Therefore, injury is inflicted by all stages after the egg stage (except for the first instar nymph, which does not feed).

 III.
 Description: This species is

-about 3/4 inch long.
-The brown background contains tiny flecks
+larger than the brown stink bug (BSB), about 3/4 inch long.
+The brown background

-of light color, and the antennae and legs possess white bands,
+contains tiny flecks of light color, and the antennae and legs

-unlike BSB.
-There is also a pattern of alternating dark
+possess white bands, unlike BSB.
+There is also a pattern

-with red marking on the back.
-The term "marmorated" refers to the marbled
+dark colored abdomen with red marking on the back.
+The term "marmorated" refers

-pattern of coloring, with flecks of white interspersed with the
+to the marbled pattern of coloring, with flecks of white

 IV.
 Biology: This species is new to the mid-Atlantic area, and even some questions of basic biology need to be clarified.
 In its native China, there are 2-6 generations.
 It appear that there are two in our area, though workers in NJ thought it likely to have a single generation there.
 BMSB has a host range of about 300 species.
 Unlike some stink bugs, which use some fruit crops only as feeding hosts, undergoing nymphal development on herbaceous hosts like soybean and weeds, BMSB used tree fruits and grapevines as reproductive hosts, therefore nymphs cause feeding injury in addition to adults.
 Adults overwinter in protected places, often invading houses in large numbers.
 This is another aspect of its pest status, becoming a severe nuisance.
 In New Jersey, it has been reported to now be the most abundant stink bug collected.

-can be severe, exceeding 25% (individual blocks have been
+fruits can be severe, exceeding 25% (individual blocks

-estimated to have much higher levels of fruit injury).
+have been estimated to have much higher levels of fruit

-Externally, fruit may have multiple reddish dents at feeding
+injury).
+Externally, fruit may have multiple reddish dents

-sites, resembling hail strikes.
-Upon cutting into fruit,
+at feeding sites, resembling hail strikes.
+Upon cutting

 transported to the winery in lugs or bins, where the wine can be

 imparted with a "stink bug taint".
-Research is underway to
+There has been

 wine quality, BMSB will feed directly on grape berries, causing